Defending food sovereignty across the world

 - promoting agroecology and defending local seeds

-- promoting peasant rights and struggling against the criminalisation of peasants.
+- promoting peasant rights and resisting the criminalisation of peasants.

 There are a thousand ways to support our work.